No. 1 Duke mutes No. 16 Spiders 13-6 to close UR's demanding schedule stretch

 Spiders coach Dan Chemotti noted that Richmond generated a season-high number of shots (39).
 The Spiders, however, were prevented from generating momentum through goal-scoring.
 Duke led 9-3 at halftime and stretched the advantage to 11-4 after three quarters.

 “They were the better team today.
 [Adler] made some crazy saves.
-I don’t think we shot the ball too smart at times,” said Shoults.
-“Give them credit, they held us to 6, so we’ve got to look ourselves in the mirror and come back better.”
+I don’t think we shot the ball too smart at times,” Shoults said.
+“Give them credit, they held us to six, so we’ve got to look ourselves in the mirror and come back better.”

 Richmond now heads into SoCon competition with a Saturday game at VMI, though the Spiders still have a nonconference date at No. 8 Virginia on April 3.